gregology/gregology.github.io/_posts/2020-08-21-democracy.md

 5. Foreign powers and organisations do not determine important government functions or policies.
 6. Do special economic, religious or other powerful domestic groups exercise significant political power, parallel to democratic institutions?
 7. Are sufficient mechanisms and institutions in place for ensuring government accountability to the electorate in between elections?
-8. Does the government’s authority extend over the full territory of the country?
+8. Does the government's authority extend over the full territory of the country?
 9. Is the functioning of government open and transparent, with sufficient public access to information?
 10. How pervasive is corruption?
 11. Is the civil service willing to and capable of implementing government policy?